If you’re researching an outdoor kitchen project… You may be overwhelmed by the amount of options available to you.

 How is ready-to-assemble better?

 We’ll give you some more detail in a moment.
 For now, know that ready-to-assemble kitchens are a further simplification of RTF frame systems.
-95% of the work has already been done for you.
-You receive the panels, you install in a couple hours, and you’re ready to host.
+95% of the work has already been done for you to build an outdoor kitchen.
+You receive the concrete panels, you install in a couple hours, and you’re ready to host.

 Let’s dive into the RTA frameless system.